Who Invented the Mixer, and When? History Explained

 There are few household appliances as universal as the mixer.
 Virtually every kitchen has one and many households have multiple mixers.
 From home to restaurant kitchens, it’s hard to find a cooking space that doesn’t have a mixer of some sort.
 However, the mixer is not a new invention by any means.
-In fact, we can trace its origins back over 2,300 years ago.
+In fact, we can trace its origins back over 2,300 years ago but the modern mixer was invented in 1914.
 Let’s take a look at the history of the mixer and how we came to have so many different models in our kitchens today.

 Who’s Credited for Inventing Today’s Mixer?